On this page

 Below we introduce a list of state initiatives geared towards the youth in general and to talented youth, which are connected in some way to the development of competencies of innovation.

-Furthermore, the Concept assumes setting and providing necessary coordination in the area of activities directly linked with the care for the talented pupils, as well as in the areas of information, methodology and strategy.
+Earlier, the Concept supported talented and gifted pupils was assuming setting and providing necessary coordination in the area of activities directly linked with the care for the talented pupils, as well as in the areas of information, methodology and strategy.
 It creates the basis for the gradual construction of the national Talent Support Network, which will be the basis of a functioning system of support and care.
-The main task of the current Concept is the construction and coordination of a hierarchically structured system, which specifies subjects and their tasks on individual stages from the national segment (departmental and interdepartmental work groups) through the regional level (regional workgroup of care for the talented) down to the level of schools (Coordinator for Talent Support).
+The main task of the current Concept is the construction and coordination of a hierarchically structured system, which specifies subjects and their tasks on individual stages from the national segment (departmental and interdepartmental workgroups) through the regional level (regional workgroup of care for the talented) down to the level of schools (Coordinator for Talent Support).

-The deciding main segment of the prepared nationwide Talent Support Network will be the regional talent support networks, which are closely tied to the existing workplaces of the National Institute for Further Education (NIDV) in the regions.
+The deciding main segment of the prepared nationwide Talent Support Network will be the regional talent support networks, which are closely tied to the existing workplaces of the National Pedagogy Institute in the regions and to selected universities.
 The regional working group for care for the talented will provide a wide offer of activities for cognitively talented pupils using all regional capacities and resources.
 At the same time, it stems from the specific regional conditions, which are different in each region.
 There should thus be created Regional Networks to support talent.

 MEYS annually supports talented youth and pedagogues teaching talented pupils in several subsidy programmes, e.g. the Programme of State Support of Work with Children and Youth, Support of Competitions and Shows within leisure-based Education, Programme Excellence of Basic and Secondary Schools, and Support of Talented Pupils of Basic and Secondary Schools.
 Hundreds of projects from organisations and schools, which are working with talented youth are supported by a total amount of 73 million CZK yearly (ca 2 800 000 EUR).